dohmandjo/cse280-course/docs/proves/prove02.md

 identify which of the following english sentences match to each proposition (the first one is done for you).
 Each sentence matches to one of the propositions in the table.

-* All people are students and from Nepal.
+* All people are both students and from Nepal.
 * All of my friends are cool.
 * Some of my friends are cool.
 * Some student is from Nepal.